RHTechConsulting/kinitro/docs/architecture/incentive.md

 - Scores depend on trusted evaluation results.
 Validators should ensure evaluators are running the same container images and configuration to avoid inconsistent outcomes.
 - When no miner satisfies a competition’s success criteria, the backend skips weight updates for that competition and previously broadcast weights decay to zero.
 - Validators without an active API key will fail to receive weight updates.
-- Pending leader candidates accumulate until an administrator responds; plan on an approval rota so scoring cycles continue to reward fresh leaders in a timely manner.